Are you waking up exhausted and under the cranky glare of your partner? If so — and there’s no easy way to say this — you’re probably snoring!

 Are there safe sleep medications I can take to keep myself asleep during pregnancy?

-Am I eligible for a CPAP machine if my snoring is annoying but otherwise harmless?
+Am I eligible for a CPAP machine if my snoring is annoying, but harmless?

-A Continuous Positive Airway Pressure (CPAP) Machine is generally used only for those diagnosed with sleep apnea, although a doctor may recommend it if you are at risk for preeclampsia.
-If you are snoring when pregnant, but otherwise healthy, your doctor will likely guide you towards a simpler, less expensive treatment.
+A Continuous Positive Airway Pressure (CPAP) machine may be used for those diagnosed with sleep apnea.
+If you’re snoring while pregnant, but otherwise healthy, your doctor will, more likely, suggest a simpler, less expensive treatment.